 Click Associate & Publish to publish the model along with the associated content packs.
 Alternatively, click Associate to link the model to the packs and publish it later.
 This changes the status to Ready to Publish.
 Until the model is published, you can continue adding packs to associate with it.

-Once published, the model’s status updates to Published after being sent to BigQuery.
-It becomes available in the generated list of models, with the newer version set as active and in the published state, while the older version is automatically disabled.
-You can switch between versions anytime using the versioning drop-down on the model page.
+Once published, the model's status updates to Published after being sent to BigQuery.
+It then appears in the generated list of models, with the latest version set as active and published, while the previous version is automatically disabled.
+You can switch between versions anytime using the versioning drop-down on the model page, but only the current version remains published, with all previous versions in a disabled state.

 Comments